This post includes affiliate links.

 It’s finally Christmas time.
-Yes we haven’t had Thanksgiving yet, I get it.
+Yes, we haven’t had Thanksgiving yet, I get it.
 But it’s never too early to start making Santa Hats for the family and for your friends.
-My family loves wearing Santa hats, but without bells.
+My whole family loves wearing Santa hats but without bells.
 LOL Although I think they are cuter with bells, especially for little kids.

 Crocheting for Christmas

 Christmas decorations can be stressful or enjoyable to crochet.
 I love decorating and making unique pieces that no one has seen before.
 For example, the Gingerbread House is an all-time favorite.
-But to make it even better the family would wear Santa Hats to really get into the swing of the celebrations.
+But to make it even better the family would wear Santa Hats to really get into the swing of the celebrations and holiday cheer.
 Don’t you think?

 Crocheting a hat

 When I first started to crochet, I was scared to crochet hats.
 I never knew how to make the hats fit for a specific head.
 But then I figured out how to crochet hats perfectly every time.
 And it truly is not as hard as it might seem.
 You just need a good reference table and a measuring tape.

 Making the Santa Hat into an Elf Hat